Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 Meanwhile, if the web page loads slowly but still reaches the intended destination, you might have a redirect chain on your hand.

-Conversely, you may use LinkStorm to isolate all redirects on your website.
+You may use LinkStorm to isolate all redirects on your website.

 Again, from LinkStorm’s dashboard, select Issues on the sidebar menu.
 Then, choose the Redirected tab from the three choices.
 This will show all existing redirects on your website.